 Work Health Professionals manage onsite workplace vaccinations programs in Perth.
-This includes Hepatitis B vaccinations.
+This includes Hepatitis B vaccinations, as well as Hepatitis A, tetanus, flu and other vaccines to support immunity to vaccine preventable diseases.

 WorkSafe WA have produced a useful document on the risks of Hepatitis B in the workplace.
 For workers potentially exposed to Hep B, and other diseases, a vaccination program is recommended.